In my early days with Python, one of the things that I really liked was using the built-in

 Having completed my initial batch of text describing design decisions and considerations, I wanted to add details on the actual interface methods I was developing and exposing to the other modules in the project.
 Since I already wrote the definitions for most of those functions, I intended to automatically generate the reference pages from my source, and I wanted it in markdown so it could render into html along with the rest of my documentation whenever I ran mkdocs.

 However, it turns out there is no default way of generating markdown from source with mkdocs, but there are plugins.
 After googling and researching a bit more, I was not content with the projects or plugins I found — lots of things are out of date, not maintained, or the output was just not what I was looking for — so I decided to write my own.
-I thought it would be another interesting foray into learning a little more about a module I used a little while ago when building a debugger for one of my previous articles (see Hacking together a Simple Graphical Python Debugger): the
+I thought it would be another interesting foray into learning more about a module I used a little while ago when building a debugger for one of my previous articles (see Hacking together a Simple Graphical Python Debugger): the

 “The inspect module provides several useful functions to help get information about live objects… ” — Python Docs